FDCPA guidelines for collections compliance can benefit debt collectors at banks and credit unions.

-Automated recovery compliance solutions, such as CARM-Pro™ Collection and Recovery Manager – Professional by IBS, greatly enhance collection compliance management.
+Automated recovery compliance solutions, such as CARM-Pro™ Collection and Recovery Manager – Professional by Intelligent Banking Solutions, greatly enhance collection compliance management.
 Bankers gain the ability to automatically streamline and document actions that enforce multiple compliance parameters.

 For example, CARM-Pro™ can automatically both send and document key required debtor communication on the proper date with no collector involvement.
 CARM-Pro™ is the proven debt collection management software trusted by hundreds of financial institutions across the U.S.